CoolLord22/OtherAnimalTeleport/README.md

 ## Q: How do I teleport hostile monsters and villagers?
 A: The plugin will only teleport entities that can be attached via leads, meaning by default, hostile mobs and non-leadable entities cannot be teleported!
 However, if you have a plugin that allows these entities to be leashed, the plugin now contains support for teleporting non-animal entities!
 Check out plugins like [Lasso](https://www.spigotmc.org/resources/lasso.54815/) to allow leading other mobs!
 ## Q: How do I restrict teleportation perks to certain users/ranks? .
-A: The plugin supports permissions, so just give your users/ranks otheranimalteleport.player.use!
+A: The plugin supports permissions, so just give your users/ranks **otheranimalteleport.player.use**!
 Note that this permission node is REQUIRED to teleport any entity.
 To further limit teleportation, the plugin supports
 - **otheranimalteleport.player.teleportpets** (give access to only teleporting nearby pets)
 - **otheranimalteleport.player.teleportleashed** (give access to only teleporting nearby leashed entities)
 ## Q: How do I make it teleport animals within a larger radius?